bednar/platform/query/docs/SPEC.md

 A package's import path is always absolute.
 Flux does not support relative imports.
-Assignment cannot be made inside of an imported package.
+Assigment into the namespace of an imported package is not allowed.
 A package cannot access nor modify the identifiers belonging to the imported packages of its imported packages.
 Every statement contained in an imported package is evaluated.